donlan2710/gRDA-Optimizer/README.md

 ### With PlaidML

-This can be unstable with Mac, see https://github.com/plaidml/plaidml/issues/168.
+Be cautious that it can be unstable with Mac when GPU is implemented, see https://github.com/plaidml/plaidml/issues/168.
 To run, define the softthreshold function in the plaidml backend file (plaidml/keras):

 ```python
 def softthreshold(x, t):